 When you can’t make it to a beach, no trip to Florida is complete without a pool, and luckily, guests of the Animal Kingdom Lodge are lucky to have two to choose from.
 The Uzima Springs Pool can be found near Jambo House.
 This sprawling 11,000-square-foot oasis has a 67-foot waterslide and a zero-depth entry like that of a natural beach.
 Plus, the whole pool looks out on the Uzima Savanna.
 Talk about a view!
 In between trips down the slide, guests can relax with a drink or a snack at the nearby Uzima Springs Pool Bar.

-Disney’s Animal Kingdom Lodge has two shops: Johari Treasures at Kidani Village and Zawadi Marketplace at Jambo House (currently closed due to COVID).
+Disney’s Animal Kingdom Lodge has two shops: Johari Treasures at Kidani Village and Zawadi Marketplace at Jambo House.
 Both stock an array of Disney merchandise, sundries, snacks, and even African art and crafts.
 These include milk, cereal, bread, butter, jam, eggs, condiments, donuts, ice cream, beer and wine, soda, medicine, personal items and more.

 Of course, you can rely on any Disney World resort to have the basics: at least one pool, at least one dining outlet, and at least one shop to pick up Disney merch and whatever else you forgot.
 But depending on which resort you stay at, you might also have access to a whole bunch more.